mfaulise/consulting/content/resume.md

 worked to improve engineering efficiency and improve workows, particularly around testing and automation.
 - Provided leadership, mentoring, and guidance
-- Contribute to planning and development
+- Contributed to planning and development
 - Built and maintained highly available services
 - Trained colleagues to improve testing initiatives